-F. Supervision of Internship
+G. Supervision of Internship

 Students electing to undertake an internship after completing 6 semester credits are required to be directly supervised on-site by an HTR or HTM.

-If an intern is supervised off-site, the intern must have completed 9 semester credits in horticultural therapy before starting the internship experience.
+Off-site: If an intern is supervised off-site, the intern must have completed 9 semester credits in horticultural therapy before starting the internship.